wbochar/petmate9/README.md

 ## Current Tasks

+- [ ] crop/resize frame
+- [ ] review keyboard shortcuts old and new and make sure they do as they say
+- [ ] global defaults should be in prefs and stored locally specific to machine
+- [ ] record videos showing new tools and adjustments
+- [ ] Update menu system with new features
 - [ ] CTRL +/- Zoom in/out
 - [ ] Zoom Reset for all frames (helpful for animations)
 - [ ] Right click frame stack item submenu "Copy/Paste"
 - [ ] Copy/Paste between multiple petmate instances, Brush / Frame Clipboard
-- [ ] crop/resize frame
 - [ ] PNG imports a little more forgiving
 - [ ] export to d64
 - [ ] Border toggle needs to be removed from the undo chain

-### Paint bucket flood fill, color swap and clear canvas

-- [ ] Flood Fill enable
-- [ ] Screen Click: Flood Fill char and colour
-- [ ] Screen CTRL Click: Flood Fill char
-- [ ] Screen SHIFT Click: Flood File Colour
-- [ ] CTRL Click Icon: clear canvas default
-- [ ] CTRL SHIFT Click Icon: clear canvas Selected char/colour

 ### Select / Copy / Paste

+- [ ] copy should support multiple object types in clipboard
 - [ ] paste to new frame
 - [ ] show co-ordinates on the document palette and a crop button
 - [ ] Paste to global clipboard as PNG/Bitmap or JSON

-### Selection Tools: wand, square with shift/CTRL add remove from selection layer

-- [ ] WithSelection: click "colour chip" for colour selection, click "char" to fill with char.
-- [ ] figure out copy/paste and paste selection/stamp to new..
+- [ ] CTRL-SHIFT-N: selection to new screen

 ### Guide Layer